-Significant Or Potentially Significant Impact Less than Significant with S Mitigation Incorporation
+Significant Or Potentially Significant Impact Less than Significant Less than with Significant Mitigation Or Incorporation No Impact

 No septic systems are proposed.
 The project will connect to the Santa Cruz County Sanitation District, and the applicant will be required to pay standard sewer connection and service fees that fund sanitation improvements within the district as a Condition of Approval for the project.